submissions

 • phoebe does not accept submissions from current or former students of George Mason University’s creative writing program or any other affiliates of George Mason University.
 If you have a question regarding your eligibility, please send us an email at phoebeliterature@gmail.com.

-• Regarding our spring contests, the payment of a monetary prize is subject to U.S. laws and regulations, including those that prohibit payments to persons from or who reside in countries subject to U.S. sanctions.
+The payment of monetary prizes and contributor honorariums are subject to U.S. laws and regulations, including those that prohibit payments to persons from or who reside in countries subject to U.S. sanctions.
+Questions about these regulations and payment methods can be directed to phoebeliterature@gmail.com

 Publication Rights